WebAssembly/design/FutureFeatures.md

 Some types of control flow (especially irreducible and indirect) cannot be expressed with maximum efficiency in WebAssembly without patterned output by the relooper and [jump-threading](https://en.wikipedia.org/wiki/Jump_threading) optimizations in the engine.
-Targets uses for more expressive control flow are:
+Target uses for more expressive control flow are:
 * Language interpreters, which often use computed-`goto`.
-* Functional language support, where guarantee tail call optimization is expected for correctness and performance.
+* Functional language support, where guaranteed tail call optimization is expected for correctness and performance.

 Options under consideration: